Finding Joy in the Holidays

 Your client’s reason for the season is what clears the path to comfort or delight.
 Unfortunately, people are often distracted by the obligations and responsibilities that come with the holiday season.
 Spending time discussing what makes them happy opens up the possibility to improve things.
 Finding joy means being creative, setting boundaries, stepping out of everyday routines, and discovering what’s important.

 Obligations add to the stress of the holiday season.
 Festivities with loved ones may continue to look different this year.
 Some may be gathering with those who aren’t aware of their newfound sobriety or another life-changing event.
 Clients who want to limit particular questions or interactions benefit from knowing their boundaries.
 Through healthy conversations with their loved ones, they can set guidelines.
 Your client also has the opportunity to remove or replace certain holiday traditions.
 During COVID-19 or substance addiction treatment, people’s core values shift.
 For them, the need to reflect this change can result in new, healthy traditions.
 Alta Centers helps people discover their core values to live healthy, substance-free lives.
 We recognize change takes a lot, so we guide our clients to find out what is important to them and reflect their beliefs and values.
-Alta Centers, located next to the Hollywood sign, provides hope for a healthy future.
+Alta Centers, located next to the Hollywood sign in Los Angeles California, provides hope for a healthy future.
 For more information, call (888) 202-2583.